DRIVING FOR WORK – On The Road

 The Health and Safety at Work etc Act states employers must ensure, so far as reasonably practicable, the health and safety of all employees while at work, as well as also ensuring that others are not put at risk by their work-related activities.

 ‘So far as reasonably practicable’ means balancing the level of risk against the measures needed to control the risk in terms of money, time or trouble so you do not need to act if it would be grossly disproportionate to the level of risk.
-This of course does NOT mean that safety is to be ignored for the sake of profit.
+This of course does not mean that safety is to be ignored for the sake of profit.

-The Management of Health and Safety at Work Regulations require you to manage health and safety effectively by carrying out an assessment of the risks to the health and safety of your employees, while they are at work, and to others who may be affected by your organisation’s work activities.
+You are required to manage health and safety effectively by carrying out an assessment of the risks to the health and safety of your employees, while they are at work, and to others who may be affected by your organisation’s work activities.
 Where driving is the work activity this would include other road users, pedestrians, road-side workers, etc.

 If your risk assessment states that driving licenses and other items such as MOTs and insurance documents are checked then you will need to be able to evidence this occurs to the timetable stated for the risk assessment to remain meaningful or a true reflection of the procedural processes.